By Jenna Birch

 And it didn’t help that I’d grown up on He’s Just Not That Into You and The Rules, which taught me to make men work for it.
 They weren’t working for it—and I didn’t even get a say in the matter.
 The men I connected with were not the casual, free-flowing let’s-take-it-one-day-at-a-time creatures I’d been promised.
 Just because they were dating did not mean they were actually open to a relationship of substance, a relationship with potential for real heartbreak and hurt (and capital L Love).
 So if the men in the dating pool aren’t even open to Love, how do I find it?

 If you’ve ever wondered that very same thing, don’t worry.
-I’ve got
+I’ve got some ideas.

 It’s been a lifelong process, an emotional roller coaster to bring this book to fruition.
 I’ve lived and breathed this journey—literally, metaphorically.
 I’ve woken up in the middle of the night on multiple occasions with ideas so major that I wanted to start working at 3:00 a.m.
 I’ve analyzed the research.
 I’ve talked to some of the best experts and major relationship influencers working today.
 I’ve had the pleasure of talking to more than 100 career-focused men and women of all backgrounds and ages, in depth, about their love lives—people from New York to LA; Chicago to Charlotte; DC to San Fran; expats from Indonesia to the UK.
-The ideas, echoes, and stories I heard were a dash of everything: chaotic, frustrating, brilliant, lovely, dramatic, sweet, sure, epic, thrilling, steady, erratic, very wrong— and, yes, sometimes, oh so right.
+The ideas, echoes, and stories I heard were a dash of everything: chaotic, frustrating, brilliant, lovely, dramatic, sweet, sure, epic, thrilling, steady, erratic, very wrong—and, yes, sometimes, oh so right.
 The revelations were thoroughly modern and, I think, hopeful.

 Researching and writing this book was life-changing for me; I learned more about love in one year than I had in the previous two decades.
 I hope that from reading it you get a sliver of the satisfaction and understanding that I’ve gotten from writing it.
 I want you to know: It’s out there.
 The exact love that you want is out there.
 But it takes patience, growth, tenacity, investment, discernment, a dash of timing, and just the right chemistry.

-I know you want that lasting love—“ it,” capital L Love, The One, your soul mate.
+I know you want that lasting love—“it,” capital L Love, The One, your soul mate.
 But don’t rush; enjoy the ride.
 The ups and downs of this journey will only make the final destination that much more meaningful.
 Your love story is already in the making, set to intertwine with someone else’s.

 It’s not easy.
 But it’s worth it.
 All of it.
 I promise.
 And it starts now.